 The Joseph P. McMurran Society is Shepherd University’s most prestigious giving society.
 Established in honor of its first president, the organization recognizes those individuals who have the foresight and generosity to include Shepherd University in their estate plans.
-Members of the McMurran Society are invited to special events, including the annual spring dinner reception hosted by President Suzanne Shipley, and recognized in University publications and honor rolls.
+Members of the McMurran Society are invited to special events, including the annual spring dinner reception hosted by President Mar J.C.
+Hendrix and recognized in University publications and honor rolls.
 Society members also receive a framed medallion to commemorate their gift.

 Membership in the Society distinguishes those alumni and friends who have made planned gifts for the benefit of Shepherd University students, programs, or faculty.
 Planned gifts come in many forms including simple bequests, beneficiary assignments of life insurance, retirement plan assets, or investment accounts, and charitable trusts.
 These gifts may be in any amount with uses designated by the donor.

 Joseph P. McMurran served as the first principal of Shepherd College when the West Virginia State Legislature established it as a “state normal school” in 1872.
 During his decade-long tenure, Shepherd’s enrollment grew, the College issued its first catalogue in 1874, and the first degree – a master of English literature – was offered in 1879.